 While conceiving Dola Jatra at Harirajpur, the festival of Dola Govinda Utsava of Jagannath Temple, Puri was kept in mind.
 Jagannath is worshipped as Dola Govinda during Dola Purnima.
 Both Jagannath and Goddess Bhudevi are placed on the Dola Bedi.

 Celebrated on the full day of Phalguna, the temple sevayatas and devotees apply abhira (natural dry colours) to them.
 Spring is welcomed through this festival and celebrated with pomp and gaiety.
 It is also referred to as Bastantautsava or the spring festival.

-Dola Jatra is also celebrated as victory of good over evil through the performance of Prahlada Nataka (a form of folk theater), especially in South Odisha.
+Dola Jatra is also celebrated as a victory of good over evil through the performance of Prahlada Nataka (a form of folk theatre), especially in South Odisha.

 Prahlada Nataka or the Play of Prahlada is a theatrical rendition demonstrating the faith of child prince Prahlada, who worships Vishnu despite the evil machinations of his father.
 The play is thought to have been adopted from a classical text popularized by Raja Ramakrishna Deva Chotarai, a feudal ruler of Ganjam in the mid 19th century.
 A special mask endowed with great power is worn by the actor who plays Narasimha, the man-lion incarnation of Lord Vishnu, who ultimately destroys the wicked king.

 Celebration of Prahlada Nataka in Odisha